Overview of the Examples

 - Wind direction can present crosswind challenges or tailwind landings; select the most suitable runway based on the current winds.

-- Obstacles can present a potential for collision; ensure a clear departure or approach path.
+- Obstacles pose a collision risk; ensure a clear departure or approach path.

 Effects of the Environment and Runway Surface/Condition

-- Crosswind can cause difficulty in maintaining directional control and runway excursions; apply appropriate crosswind correction techniques.
+- Crosswind can make it difficult to maintain directional control and may cause runway excursions; apply appropriate crosswind correction techniques.

 - Windshear can result in loss of control and increased takeoff or landing distance; maintain a safe speed for the conditions.